From here you can:

 Transferring to another course

-To transfer to a new course, you need to re-enrol in your current course first, then submit your transfer application.
-Contact us to check for any specific course transfer procedures.
+To transfer to a new course, you need to be enrolled in your current course, then submit your transfer application.
+View the Course Transfer page for detailed information and specific course transfer procedures.